Get the Free 6-Step Plan →

 This is what that sounds like:

-• “I want to shout out Maya for stepping into her Transition Captain role without being asked.”
+• "I want to recognize Maya for stepping into her Transition Captain role without being asked."

-• “I noticed how this table reset their space quickly so we could keep learning — thank you.”
+• "I noticed how this group reset their space quickly so we could get back to learning."

 • "That's what responsibility looks like in our classroom."